 Leaving Eugene, your train begins the ascent of the Cascade Mountains.
 For the next 87 miles it gradually climbs until, at Cascade Summit, an elevation of 4,840 feet is reached.
 The country is ruggedly dramatic.
 Mountains, piled range upon range, rise about you, the highest only misty blue forms in the distance.
-On the south side of the train the Middle Fork of the Willamette rushes down to the valley.
+On the south side of the train the middle fork of the Willammette rushes down to the valley.
 Up and up you climb, now close to the river, now through virgin forest with trees on either side, now clinging to the side of a cliff.
 An occasional clearing reveals a lonely farm house.
 For more than 60 miles the route roughly parallels the trail over which the immigrants toiled on the last lap of their journey into the Willamette Valley a century ago.

 From Eugene the south bank of the Willamette is followed for 4 miles to Springfield, where the river is crossed and left.
 Five miles beyond Springfield your train reaches the north bank of the Middle Fork of the Willamette which it follows for the next 32 miles.
 SPRINGFIELD (Alt.
 457 ft.), is an industrial and lumbering center.
 Leaving Springfield, you enter the foothills of the Cascades and the open valley begins to close in.
-For the next 16 miles the train passes through rolling country with some agriculture and an occasional lumber mill.
-Just south of LOWELL (Alt.
-741 ft.) to the west is construction on Lookout Dam, a part of the Willamette Valley flood control project.
-Building of dam will cause relocation of 22 miles of Southern Pacific track. scheduled to be completed in 1951-52.
-Tracks will cross to west side of river at JASPER, 71/2 miles south of Springfield and follow west bank for approximately 20 miles, recrossing to east side at ARMET, just north of WESTFIR (Alt.
-1,108 ft.) site of huge lumber mills.
-Your train crosses the North Fork of the Willamette River at Westfir and leaves it behind.
+For the next 16 miles the train passes through rolling country with some agriculture and an occasional small lumber mill.
+At LOWELL (Alt.
+741 ft.), a lumbering town, the valley narrows, you enter a heavilywooded canyon and follow the winding river for 21 miles to WESTFIR (Alt.
+1,108 ft.).
+Here is one of the largest lumber mills on the Pacific Coast.
+Your train crosses the Middle Fork of the Willamette River at Westfir and leaves it behind.

 Two miles beyond Westfir is OAKRIDGE (Alt.
-1,206 ft.), named for the oak trees nearby, and site of a large, modern lumber mill.
+1,206 ft.), named for the oak trees nearby.
+It is the distributing point for a large area.